All Episodes

 We learned that today.

-And the crimes Baker is being investigated for, the same types of crimes, Comey has already confessed to.
+And the crimes Baker is being investigated for, the same types of crimes Comey has already confessed to.

 Unauthorized leaking to the news media.

-Remember, Comey admitted that he purposefully leaked information to a friend, a professor at Columbia University that handed it off to the New York Times for the purpose of getting a special counsel, his buddy, it turns out, Robert Muller appointed.
+Remember, Comey admitted that he purposefully leaked information to a friend, a professor at Columbia University that handed it off to the New York Times for the purpose of getting a special counsel, his buddy, it turns out, Robert Mueller, appointed.

-And that is you can't leak this type of government information.
+And that is, you can't leak this type of government information.

 Now the question is, and we all want answers to, and we can look as deeply as we want and speculate based on these hearings today as much as we want.